How to open a 529 college savings plan

 Step-by-step guide to opening a 529

-Both Gorman and Tayne agree that parents shouldn’t be intimidated by opening a 529 plan; in fact, the process is relatively simple.
+Parents shouldn’t be intimidated by opening a 529 plan.
+In fact, the process is relatively simple.

-“The biggest hurdle for parents is there’s the fear of getting in there and you need someone to push you to do it,” Gorman says.
+“The biggest hurdle for parents is there’s the fear of getting in there and you need someone to push you to do it,” says Megan Gorman, a personal finance expert and founding partner of Chequers Financial Management.
 “But the system is set up so well and there are so many cost-effective plans that do all the work — parents just need to open the account and put some money to work.”

 Opening a 529 can be completed in (as little as) these four steps: